roselmamendes/roselmamendes.github.io/content/google-app-engine-en.md

 First of all, the project needs to have an [app.yaml](https://cloud.google.com/appengine/docs/standard/go/config/appref).
 This file is responsible to describe how the deploy will be configured.

-For conteudo-tech-negro I have the follow:
+For conteudo-tech-negro I have the following:

 	:::yaml
 	runtime: python37
 	entrypoint: gunicorn app:app && flask db migrate && flask db upgrade

-**On Google Console create a project**
+**On Google Console, create a project**

 When logged on cloud.google.com, you can access the [Console](https://cloud.google.com/cloud-console/) where you can manage, create the Cloud products of Google using an UI.
 To go to the Console, usually it is placed at the right up, beside your photo.

 Along all the functionalities the Console brings, you can use the [CLI gcloud](https://cloud.google.com/sdk/gcloud/).
-But if you prefer use it locally, it is possible install the CLI in your machine as well.
+But if you prefer use it locally, it is possible install the CLI locally in your machine.

 In this post, I use the Google Console UI.